When Locally Linear Embedding Hits Boundary: Review locally linear embedding

-We quickly recall necessary information about LLE, and refer readers with interest in more discussion to \cite{Roweis_Saul:2000,Wu_Wu:2017}.
-The key ingredient of LLE is the {\em barycentric coordinate}, which is a quantity parallel to the kernel chosen in the graph Laplacian.
-Suppose we have the point cloud $\mathcal{X}=\{x_i\}_{i=1}^n$.
-There are two nearest neighbor search schemes to proceed.
-The first one is the {\em $\epsilon$-radius ball} scheme.
+We quickly recall necessary information about LLE and refer readers with interest in more discussion to \cite{Roweis_Saul:2000,Wu_Wu:2017}.
+The key ingredient of LLE is the {\em barycentric coordinate}, which is a quantity shown in \cite{Wu_Wu:2017} to be parallel to the kernel chosen in the graph Laplacian.
+Suppose we have the point cloud {$\mathcal{X}=\{z_i\}_{i=1}^n \subset \mathbb{R}^p$.} There are two nearest neighbor search schemes to proceed.
+The first one is the {{\em $\epsilon$-radius ball scheme}}.
 Fix $\epsilon>0$.
-For $x_k \in \mathcal{X}$, assume there are $N_k$ data points, excluding $x_k$, in the $\epsilon$-radius ball centered at $x_k$.
-The second one is the $K$-nearest neighbor (KNN) scheme used in the original LLE algorithm \cite{Roweis_Saul:2000}; that is, for a fixed $K\in\mathbb{N}$, find the $K$ neighboring points.
-Fix one nearest neighbor search scheme, and denote the nearest neighbors of $x_k\in \mathcal{X}$ as $\mathcal{N}_k=\{x_{k,i}\}_{i=1}^{N_k}$.
-Then the barycentric coordinate of $x_k$ associated with $\mathcal{N}_k$, denoted as $w_k$, is defined as the solution of the following optimization problem:
+For $z_k \in \mathcal{X}$, assume there are $N_k$ data points, excluding $z_k$, in the $\epsilon$-radius ball centered at $z_k$.
+The second one is the {{\em$K$-nearest neighbor (KNN) scheme}} used in the original LLE algorithm \cite{Roweis_Saul:2000}; that is, for a fixed $K\in\mathbb{N}$, find the $K$ neighboring points.